checkthechain/checkthechain/README.md

 1. `pip install checkthechain`
 2. run `ctc setup` command in terminal to specify data provider and data storage path

-If your shell path does not include python scripts you may need to do something like `python3 -m pip ...` and `python3 -m ctc ...`
+If your shell's `PATH` does not include python scripts you may need to do something like `python3 -m pip ...` and `python3 -m ctc ...`

 ## Related Projects